On Feasible Rewards in Multi-Agent Inverse Reinforcement Learning: Omitted analysis for

+After introducing the empirical counts, we can now state the empirical estimators for the transition model:

-Next, we state the lemma that derives the good event by applying Hoeffding's bound. \\ \begin{theorem}[Good Event] Let $k$ be the number of iterations and $\nash$ be the stochastic expert policy.
-Furthermore let $\estnash$ and $\hat{P}$ be the empirical estimates of the Nash expert and the transition probability after $k$ iterations as defined in \eqref{estprop} and \eqref{estpol} respectively.
-Then for $\delta \in (0,1)$, define the good event $\mathcal{E}$ as the event such that the following inequalities hold simultaneously for all $(s,\joa) \in \calS \times \calA$ and $k\geq 1$:
+Next, we state the lemma that derives the good event by applying Hoeffding's inequality.
+As the Nash equilibrium is assumed to be a pure one, meaning it is deterministic for every $s \in \gS$, we only have to define the good event for the transition probability and for the experts policy we require, that for each agent we have seen each state only once. \\ \begin{lemma}[Good Event] Let $k$ be the number of iterations and $\Nash$ be the stochastic expert policy.
+Furthermore let $\estnash$ and $\hat{P}$ be the empirical estimates of the transition probability after $k$ iterations as defined in \cref{estprop_general} respectively.
+Then for $\delta \in (0,1)$, define the good event $\mathcal{E}$ as the event such that the following inequalities hold simultaneously for all $(s,\joa) \in \gS \times \gA$ and $k\geq 1$: